mzat-msft/tutorials/llm-math/README.md

 ## Problems

-### Inherent Limitations in Next Token Prediction
+### Inherent limitations in next token prediction

-One of the primary challenges LLMs face in arithmetic operations is the inherent limitation in next token prediction.
+One of the primary challenges that LLMs face in arithmetic operations is the inherent limitation in next token prediction.
 LLMs are trained on vast amounts of text data, which primarily consists of natural language rather than precise numerical data.
 As a result, these models often struggle with tasks that require exact numerical calculations, such as addition, subtraction, multiplication, and division.

-> When asked to perform a simple arithmetic operation like "What is 1234 +
-> 5678?", an LLM might provide an incorrect answer such as "6911" instead of
-> the correct answer "6912".
-This error occurs because the model relies on
-> pattern recognition rather than precise
+For example, when asked to perform a simple arithmetic operation like “What is 1234 + 5678?”, an LLM might provide an incorrect answer such as “6911” instead of the correct answer “6912”.
+This error occurs because the model relies on pattern recognition rather than precise calculation.
-> calculation.

-### Contextual Understanding of Mathematical Problems
+### Contextual understanding of mathematical problems

 LLMs excel at understanding and generating human language, but they often struggle with the contextual understanding required for solving mathematical